fourTheorem/workshops/cat-detector/step2-setup/README.md

 # Cat Detector Step 2 - Setup
-For your convienience we have created a docker container that is configured with all of the required sotware tools for the workshop.
+For your convenience we have created a docker container that is configured with all of the required software tools for the workshop.
 The `Dockerfile` for the container can be found in the `/container` directory in this repository.
 The container has the following installed:

 * python 3.7
 * Jupyter Labs server